There are two different ways to officially serve the organization through leadership. Those opportunities include serving as an officer or a chair.

 Officers hold year long terms and officially represent and serve all members of the Psi Chi Honor Society and Psychology Club.
 As such, they must be Psi Chi Honor Society members.

 Officer elections are held at the end of every Spring semester.
 Please check the calendar for event information or to access the ballot sign-up form.
-You may run for more to to two officer positions, but may only serve in one officer position.
+You may run for up to two officer positions, but may only serve in one officer position.

 GENERAL DESCRIPTION OF OFFICER POSITIONS:

-President: Organize social events, complete all paperwork required to keep the organization registered, create meeting PowerPoints, tend to overall needs of the organization.
-This position requires the officer to own a reliable vehicle.
+President: Organize general meetings, social events, complete all paperwork required to keep the organization registered, send club emails and updates, communicate with the international Psi Chi Honor Society office about membership, and tend to overall needs of the organization.

 Treasurer: Apply for funding from the university, upkeep of Psi Chi store (includes buying drinks and snacks on your spare time), organize food for meetings and socials, organize bake sales and other fundraisers.
 This position requires the officer to own a reliable vehicle.